mdsumner/r-packages-oghub/README.md

 remotes::install_cran(c("devtools", "roxygen2", "testthat", "spelling", "usethis"))

 ```

+We will use these R functions in an example package, but feel free to use your own.

 R functions - put these into R/files.R, can be separate files or just in one file - personal choice.